 The literature review proposal was approved by SAGE in December 2016.
 CMER and Policy approved this project and funding for the project in January 2017.
-Contractor has been selected and Operating contract will be completed in March 2017.
+A contractor has been selected and the operating contract will be completed in March 2017.